adamfinkelstein/hepcat/README.md

 ## To run locally:

 * `python hepcat.py` - This lauches the Flask server.
 Then navigate browser to `http://127.0.0.1:5000`.
 Log in using one of the test/admin accounts (see `ensure_admin()` in `models.py`).
-When you visit the React app in that page (after login) you are getting the version complied by `npm run build` above.
+When you visit the React app in that page (after login) you are getting the version compiled by `npm run build` above.

 * In addition, you can get a live React server running too, as follows.